 Although licensing is mainly designed to protect horse welfare, we also carry out health and safety checks to help protect the safety of riders.

-If you would like to set up a horse riding establishment, the application forms and information you need can be found here.
+If you would like to set up a horse riding establishment, please view the the application forms and Licence Conditions.
+Information on our fees is also available.

 If you are looking hire a horse or take horse riding lessons, you should make sure that the premises you use have their local authority licence on display, or you can contact us for details of licensed premises in the Torfaen area.